 In addition, experience has taught us that substantial commitments outside of the Project Neighborhood Community are not recommended.
 Students are asked to limit employment and co-curricular activities.
 The expectation is that students will commit at least 12 hours per week to intentional Christian community and its responsibilities.

-Students may apply individually or in groups.
+Students may apply individually.
 Please note on your application who you are applying with.
 We welcome friend groups considering living together in PN.

 Completed applications will include two recommendation forms.
 Recommendation forms do not have to accompany individual applications.
-However, applicants are responsible for contacting two references and ensuring that their recommendation forms arrive prior to the interview.
+However, applicants are responsible for contacting two references and ensuring that their recommendation forms arrive by November 11.

 Each applicant for Project Neighborhood will sign up for a twenty minute interview after they have submitted their completed application.
-These interviews will be scheduled for the first week of March and will be conducted by current residents and mentors, and may be recorded for reference by the selection committee.
-All applicants will be notified of their status by mid-March.
+These interviews will be scheduled for November 2–4 and November 8–10 and will be conducted by current residents and mentors, as well as recorded for review by the selection committee.
+All applicants will be notified of their status by mid–December.